AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/004-panic-attack.md

 I laughed.
 "I don't like driving."

 She paled a little at my sarcasm.
-I knew logic
+I knew logically I'd be fine.
+But my childhood trauma had only made this worse.
+My fear of heights was only enhanced by sitting by the window.
+My heart pounded in my chest.
+It took forever for the plane to load and the airline attendants.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgzNDc3Nzk4MiwtMTE3NTgxNTI5MiwtOD
+eyJoaXN0b3J5IjpbNzY1NDgxOTY2LC0xMTc1ODE1MjkyLC04Mj
-IyNDYxMjI0LDY4MTk5NjUwMSwtODE2MzY5NDEwLDQ3ODkxMzQy
+I0NjEyMjQsNjgxOTk2NTAxLC04MTYzNjk0MTAsNDc4OTEzNDI1
-NSwxMDQxMzE3MTI2LDEwMzU2MjAyNzksMTkxODk0NDMzMl19
+LDEwNDEzMTcxMjYsMTAzNTYyMDI3OSwxOTE4OTQ0MzMyXX0=
 -->